lukaseamus/MSC/README.md

 # MSC
-This repository contains files accompanying the poster "Uniting seagrass conservation and tourism in Mauritius".
+This repository contains data and R code accompanying the poster "Uniting seagrass conservation and tourism in Mauritius".

 **Methods**